-Rottnest Island is an island offshore from the city of Perth in Western Australia.
-It is famous for the cute looking quokkas.
+Rottnest Island is an island offshore (18 kilometres from Fremantle) from the city of Perth in Western Australia.
+Being an “A” class reserve, the island is famous for the cute looking quokkas.
 It is also famous for its pristine shallow waters and bays.

 How to get to Rottnest Island?